Podstawowe rzeczy, o ktorych powinien pamietac kazdy kto chce zostac zagranicznym wolontariuszem WWOOF. Ze strony WWOOF Estonia:

 If your e-mails are still not being answered try another farm.

 Remember that the host you are contacting may not be able to speak your language very well and may have difficulty understanding you.
-Try to write your essential message in the language of the host country.

 As above plus